 - Mash a ripe banana in the bottom of your pot.

-- Bring to a soft boil and add your Quinoa.
+- Bring to a soft boil and add Quinoa.

 - Cook, uncovered, until the water cooks out and you see translucent edges on the individual grains.

-- Serve and top with agave and almonds.
+- Serve topped with maple syrup and almonds.

 We absolutely love Quinoa “Spaghetti” at my house, but it never occurred to me to eat Quinoa for breakfast.
 I can’t wait to try it!